These are our fabulous supporters who make everything possible

 In December 2016 the Department of Industry Innovation and Science awarded WiTWA a grant under the Women in STEM and Entrepreneurship Program to fund our techtrails STEM incursion program aimed at identifying and celebrating STEM role models in science and research, entrepreneurship and corporate leadership to inspire school-age girls.

-The DLGC is a trusted Industry Partner of WiTWA and is supporting us in our many initiatives, including our techtrails @ Perth Science Festival.
+The Government of Western Australia Department of Communities is a trusted Industry Partner of WiTWA and is supporting us in our many initiatives, including industry events, our TECHXchange Meetups and the techtrails STEM Incursion Program.

 University of Western Australia--Computering Engineering & Mathematics.
 UWA is thrilled to be part of solving the challenge of young women choosing to go into the science and technology fields.
 Increasingly, this is going to be essential for our future. --UWA